Why Is One Of My Testicles Higher Than The Other? | Clear, Straight Facts

 Though most cases are benign, certain symptoms alongside height differences warrant medical evaluation:

-• Pain: Persistent or severe discomfort may indicate infection or injury.
+• Pain: Persistent or severe discomfort may indicate infection, inflammation, torsion, or injury.

-• Swelling: Sudden enlargement could signal inflammation or fluid buildup.
+• Swelling: Sudden enlargement could signal inflammation, fluid buildup, hernia, trauma, or infection.

-• Lumps: Any hard mass should be examined promptly for possible tumors.
+• Lumps: Any hard mass should be examined promptly for possible tumors or other scrotal conditions.

-• Rapid Position Change: If one testicle suddenly rises much higher accompanied by pain, torsion (twisting) might be occurring—a surgical emergency.
+• Rapid Position Change: If one testicle suddenly rises much higher and is accompanied by severe pain, nausea, or swelling, testicular torsion can be a surgical emergency and needs urgent medical care.

 Medical Conditions That Affect Testicular Position

-Certain health issues may alter how high one testicle sits compared to the other:
+Certain health issues may alter how high one testicle sits compared to the other, or they may make one side look different because of swelling, fluid, veins, or groin pressure:

 Varicocele